 Best HIPAA-Compliant Email for Therapists in 2026

 Using Gmail, Yahoo, or standard Outlook for client communication is a HIPAA violation.
-Any email service that handles Protected Health Information must sign a Business Associate Agreement — and standard free email providers will not do this.
-Here are the four best HIPAA-compliant email options for therapists.
+Any email service that handles Protected Health Information (PHI) must sign a Business Associate Agreement — and standard free email providers will not do this.
+Appointment confirmations, billing questions, and any email that mentions a client's name in connection with their therapy appointment all qualify as PHI under HIPAA.

 Important: Free Gmail = HIPAA violation